UnderratedDev/ClothesDrop/README.txt

 https://developer.android.com/distribute/best-practices/launch/index.html
 https://developer.android.com/studio/publish/index.html

+Calendar and Region
+-- Events on Calendar --
+The calendar that is being using is Google Calendar.
+The Account that is being used is the one hemant provided us.
+To specify if a pickup date is not on the calendar, in the google calendar associated with the google account named myCalendar (this is the calendar the dates are being pulled from), add an event on the day that is invalid and the backend will every 15 mins update the pickup dates for the user.
+In 15 mins the app user will not be able to see the day that has the event on it.

+-- Region Changes --
+In the admin dashboard, if a change is made to the user pickup limit or the days the region can pickup, then the dates will be updated in 15 mins when the service runs.
+The user will see the change in 15 mins.

 Running the tests
 Inside the project/app/java/nestedternary.project(androidTest) folder, open each java test file and run it These java files test the app by opening it and calling the methods using reflection